 BIH Paper of the Month

 The BIH Paper of the Month is awarded by the BIH Board of Directors to honor a special publication achievement from the joint research space of Charité and MDC.
 The Paper of the Month is sponsored by the Stiftung Charité as part of its Johanna Quandt Private Excellence Initiative.
 The prize is awarded at the beginning of each month for a paper published the month before last (i.e. in March a paper will be honored that was published in January).
 The date of publication that counts here is the date of public accessibility (online and/or print), not an “advanced publication” of an author manuscript that has been accepted for publication.
-The award is endowed with €500 and goes to the working group of the author with BIH affiliation.
+The award is endowed with €500 and goes to the group leader with BIH affiliation.